Walnut Creek Sexual Harassment Lawyers

 - Quid Pro Quos.
 A coworker, supervisor, or non-employee might offer to exchange career-based incentives or monetary rewards for sexual favors.
 For example, your boss could promise you a promotion if you agree to go on a date with them.
 These types of propositions are never acceptable.

-If you are ready to pursue a claim, you may need to first review your company’s official policy on sexual misconduct.
-It may be prudent in some situations to first file a complaint internally even if you are confident that your company’s HR department will be unhelpful.
+If you are ready to pursue a claim, you may need to review your company’s official policy on sexual misconduct.
+In some situations, It may be prudent to file a complaint internally even if you are confident that your company’s HR department will be unhelpful.
 Failing to attempt to address the harassment internally could limit your ability to take future legal action against your employer.

 Be aware that you cannot immediately file a civil lawsuit against an employer that has failed to address issues of sexual harassment.
 You must first file a claim with either the Federal Equal Employment Opportunity Commission (EEOC) or California’s Department of Fair Employment and Housing (DFEH).
 In most cases, you will have 300 days to file a sexual harassment claim with EEOC or one year to file a claim with DFEH.

 If the government decides there is enough evidence to prove that your employer may have broken sexual harassment laws, they will complete their investigation and typically serve you with a Notice of Right to Sue.
-You will have ninety days from the receipt of this notice to file a civil lawsuit in state or federal court if you filed with EEOC, and you will have up to one year to pursue legal action if you filed with DFEH.
-You will need to act quickly and consult a legal professional on how best to move forward.
+You will have ninety days from receiving this notice to file a civil lawsuit in state or federal court if you filed with EEOC, and you will have up to one year to pursue legal action if you filed with DFEH.
+You must act quickly and consult a legal professional on how best to move forward.

 Our Walnut Creek sexual harassment lawyers are ready to help you navigate filing a claim with the EEOC or DFEH.
 We can represent you throughout a government investigation and assist you with filing a civil lawsuit if doing so becomes necessary.
 Our team at Ratner Molineaux is not afraid to go to court to pursue what is in your best interest, and we are also ready to combat other forms of employer misconduct that could result from filing a claim, including unlawful retaliation and wrongful termination.